MATTS is an internationally recognised centre of excellence offering:

 MATTS is a STAT approved professional training course for teachers made up of 1600 class hours, together with some home study.
 Graduates are certified by STAT and are eligible to join the Society as teaching members.

-Full time training usually takes three years.
-However, nowadays many students choose to train part-time and are free to choose from a wide range of options in their training schedule.
+Full time training takes three years.
+However, nowadays many students choose to train part-time and are free to choose a training schedule that suits them on a completely flexible basis.

 In addition, we regularly host notable teachers from elsewhere in the UK.

 Students at MATTS will find a learning environment that is friendly, supportive, inclusive and professional.

 You can find detailed information about our training course for teachers on this page.

 You can find some answers to the question "Why train at MATTS?" on this page.

 There are answers to many "Frequently Asked Questions" (FAQs) about training as an AT teacher on this page.

 MATTS was founded in 2001 and has graduated 39 teachers (February 2024).
 The great majority of our graduates have active teaching practices today.
 Several have served, and continue to serve, on STAT Council, including as Chair, and one of our graduates now directs the teacher training course in Edinburgh.

 MATTS was founded and led by Malcolm Williamson.
 Malcolm was assisted by Peter Bloch for several years and then by Nigel Evans.